noahblob/Morra/README.md

-# Morra
+# Assignment 1

-A Java implementation of the traditional Italian hand game, Morra.
+You will find instructions for this assignment on the course website.